Year of graduation: 2014

 I set up a company (Blasted Fiction) alongside fellow alumni.
 Whilst we haven’t made any work together in the last 12 months, we keep in touch.
 As I am studying for my masters I am also working alongside some former alumni who have also decided to come back to Plymouth to study.
 Throughout my time at Plymouth I have developed a strong relationship with my lecturers.

 Would you recommend undertaking a course with Plymouth University, and why?

 Definitely.
 There are lots of positive things Theatre and Performance at Plymouth University has to offer, ranging from the state of the art facilities to the level of support provided by staff.
 I for one am thoroughly glad that I chose Plymouth.

 Inspired by this story?

-For more information about studying Theatre and Performance, please visit our BA (Hons) Theatre and Performance course page.
+For more information about studying Theatre and Performance, please visit our BA (Hons) Drama and Theatre Practice course page.
 For more information about our range of courses within the School of Humanities and Performing Arts, please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other alumni from the Faculty of Arts and Humanities are currently doing, please visit the art, design, media and performance interest area.